personalrobotics/wampy/README.md

 WAMpy extends the robot-agnostic helper library [PRpy](http://github.com/personalrobotics/prpy) by adding robot-specific functionality for the the WAM robot.
 It is based on similiar robot-specific packages like [HERBpy](http://github.com/personalrobotics/herbpy) and [PR2py](http://github.com/personalrobotics/pr2py).

+The models of the WAM arm and Segway come from the OpenRAVE package, with some changes to link names to make them compatible with code in the prpy/base classes.

 This software was created by the [Personal Robotics Lab] (http://personalrobotics.ri.cmu.edu) at [Carnegie Mellon University] (http://www.cmu.edu).